cameron-goddard/camerongoddard.com/_pages/about.md

   image: prof_pic.jpg
 ---

 Hi!
-I'm Cameron, a junior at Cornell University majoring in Computer Science.
+I'm Cameron, a senior at Cornell University majoring in Computer Science.
 I am interested in systems and networking, particularly operating systems.
 I'm also passionate about computer science's applications in spaceflight.

-This summer, I'm working at SpaceX on software for [Starlink Direct to Cell](https://www.starlink.com/business/direct-to-cell).
+This summer, I worked at SpaceX on software for [Starlink Direct to Cell](https://www.starlink.com/business/direct-to-cell).

 At Cornell, I lead software development on the [Cornell Rocketry Team](https://www.cornellrocketryteam.com/).
 I'm also working on flight software for [Alpha CubeSat](https://alphacubesat.cornell.edu/), a satellite project within Cornell's Space Systems Design Studio.
 Previously, I was the flight software lead for the [Cislunar Explorers CubeSat](https://www.spacecraftresearch.com/cislunar-explorers-fe), another project in the SSDS.